 Lahore is the capital city of Pakistan Province of Punjab.
 It is one of the oldest cities in Pakistan.
 Lahore is one of the best places to visit as a tourist or traveler all around the world.
 It is the second-largest city of Pakistan after Karachi and the eighteenth most significant city in the world.
 The area of Lahore is 1772KM, with a total of 11,126,285 population according to the 2017 census.

 It is also one of the wealthiest cities in Pakistan, with an estimated $59 Billion GDP as of 2015.
 To experience one of the best heritage, culture, and lots of places to visit from all around the world, Lahore is the best place to stay.

 If you are a lover of exploring ancient buildings, cultures, and new places, Lahore is the best place for you to visit and enjoy the history it holds behind its culture.
-There are many places to visit in Lahore; here, you can get all the information about Lahore’s top 11 places to visit.
+There are many places to visit in Lahore; here, you can get all the information about the top 11 places to visit in Lahore.